-Scroll to the bottom of the page, Course Details, for course outline and additional information.
+Scroll to the Course Details below for the course outline and additional information.

 REGISTRATION FEE INCLUDES:

 You may enjoy our On-Demand webinars on lyophilIzation:

 The first day of the workshop focuses on formulation development with the goal of freeze drying samples by the end of the day.
 Model molecules are provided to the working groups and each group determines the data needed to support formulation and process development.
 Their direction is aided by lectures on the selection of possible excipients and thermal analysis.
 The formulation is needed by the end of the day to provide samples for an initial test cycle.

 The focus of the second day is gathering data to support optimization of the lyophilization cycle.
 The groups will examine their formulations using differential scanning calorimetry and freeze-dry microscopy.
 Lectures on the lyophilization process, lyophilizer design, and process monitoring will aid the groups in analysis of in-process data and understanding the effect of thermal behavior of the formulation on design of the lyophilization cycle.
 A second lyophilization cycle will be started by the end of the day and using parameters that support an optimized cycle.